rchen8000/transformation-company/README.md

 •	When battle starts, iterate all robots in two teams and go through all battle rules from the rule List.
 Then return the all results of the battle.

-•	Analyze all the result and interpret the states to messages.
+•	Analyze all returned results and interpret the states to messages.